 It’s an act of cheating on your spouse or committed partner by having obnoxious relations online with someone else unnoticed by your spouse or partner.
 These relations may be social, financial, sexual, etc. but are always objectionable to your spouse or partner if he or she comes to know it.
 Notwithstanding these relations may be with the same gender or with the opposite one,

-Also, it’s been defined as the exchanging of sexual photos, cybersex, online flirting, and watching online pornography.
-The American Psychological Association states that a cyber affair has brought more issues into homes than traditional affairs.
+It has also been called exchanging sexual photos, cybersex, flirting online, and watching pornographic videos online.
+The American Psychological Association states that cyber affairs have brought more issues into homes than traditional affairs.

 What Are the Signs of Cyber Cheating?

 The following are some noticeable signs of cyber cheating;

 Can’t Keep Away From Their Phone